cdpxe/nefias/documentation/results/epsilon-similarity_inter-packet_times/README.md

-This folder contains the results files from the test of the script ... that were used in the documentation.
+This folder contains the results files from the test of the script [`eSim_IAT_frametimerelative.sh`](https://github.com/cdpxe/nefias/blob/master/scripts/eSim_IAT_frametimerelative.sh) that were used in the [documentation](https://github.com/cdpxe/nefias/blob/master/documentation/eSim_IAT_frametimerelative.sh_documentation.md).